 The Company determines whether an arrangement is a lease at inception of the agreement.
 Lease liabilities and right of use ("ROU") assets are recognized at commencement date.
 ROU assets represent our right to use an underlying asset for the lease term and lease liabilities represent our obligation to make lease payments arising from the lease.
 Lease liabilities are measured based on the present value of the total lease payments not yet paid based on the Company's incremental borrowing rate, as the rate implicit in the lease is generally not determinable.
 Lease payments include only payments that are fixed and determinable at the time of commencement.
 Rent expense commences when the lessor makes the underlying asset available to us.
 Lease expense for operating lease payments is recognized on a straight-line basis over the lease term.
-The Company does not assume renewals or early terminations unless it is reasonably certain to exercise these options at commencement.
-ROU assets are measured based on the corresponding lease liability adjusted for: (i) payments made to the lessor at or before the commencement date.
-ROU assets are measured based on the corresponding lease payments is not included in the right-of-use assets or lease liabilities.
+The Company does not assume renewals or early terminations unless it is reasonably certain to exercise these options at commencement date; (ii) initial direct costs; and (iii) tenant incentives under the lease.
+The variable portion of the lease payments is not included in the right-of-use assets or lease liabilities.
 Rather, variable payments, other than those dependent upon an index or rate, are expensed when the obligation for those payments is incurred.
 Leases with an initial term of 12 months or less are not recorded on the balance sheet in accordance with the short-term lease recognition exemption.